 These are not merely hypothetical concerns.
-In the Bentiu Protection of Civilians (PoC) Camp in South Sudan, mass vaccination campaigns with high coverage were performed in July 2014 and June 2015.[10,11] However, the camp sustained an outbreak starting in October 2016, raising questions about the utility of vaccination and the expected risk of outbreaks particularly in dynamic populations where cholera tends to breakout.[12]
+In the Bentiu Protection of Civilians (PoC) Camp in South Sudan, mass vaccination campaigns with high coverage were performed in July 2014 and June 2015.[10,11] However, the camp sustained an outbreak starting in October 2016, raising questions about the utility of vaccination and the expected risk of outbreaks, particularly in dynamic populations where cholera often breaks out.[12]
 Previous modeling studies of other diseases (e.g., [13–17]) suggest a suite of factors may have contributed to the camp’s susceptibility to an outbreak including waning vaccine efficacy, the influx of susceptible displaced people, an extremely high birth rate, and resettlement of vaccinated individuals.
-However, the relative contributions of these factors and whether they are sufficient to explain the outbreak remains to be seen.
+However, the relative contributions of these factors and their implications for vaccination strategy in the future are not clear.

-In this paper, we use mathematical models to study the implications of vaccine waning and human mobility on herd immunity over time, providing new insights related to the risk of outbreaks in vaccinated populations.
-We compare how well several common vaccination strategies sustain herd immunity and demonstrate the non-monotonic relationship between migration rate and the projected impact of mass vaccination.
+Here we examine the implications of vaccine waning and human mobility on herd immunity over time, providing new insights related to the risk of outbreaks in vaccinated populations.
+Using mathematical models, we compare how well several common vaccination strategies sustain herd immunity and demonstrate the non-monotonic relationship between migration rate and the projected impact of mass vaccination.
+We analyze the 2016 outbreak in Bentiu, and show that despite repeated vaccination, the population was approximately 80% susceptible just before the epidemic.
+Our results suggest that the optimal vaccination strategy will depend on BLAH, and that a “mass vaccinate and maintain” approach is likely to provide the longest duration of herd immunity in many cases.

 Methods